Volunteer Opportunities

 Invasive Species Removal

 Our volunteers have made great progress in replacing invasives with native plants that better support our local wildlife.
-This work continues in the Fall, as we work to remove Autumn Olive (Elaeagnus umbellata), Japanese Honeysuckle (Lonicera japonica), and Multiflora Rose (Rosa multiflora).
+This work continues in 2025, as we work to remove Autumn Olive (Elaeagnus umbellata), Japanese Honeysuckle (Lonicera japonica), and Multiflora Rose (Rosa multiflora).

 Planting Native Species

-With the help of Master Watershed Stewards and trees from the Keystone Ten Million Trees Partnership, our volunteers expect to plant over 500 trees and shrubs on Peace Valley Nature Center land by April.
-With the loss of our Ash Trees to the Emerald Ash Borer, and the goal to replace any invasive shrub we have removed, our volunteers have a busy season ahead!
+With the help of Master Watershed Stewards and trees from the Keystone Ten Million Trees Partnership, our volunteers planted over 500 trees and shrubs on Peace Valley Nature Center so far this Spring.
+With the loss of our Ash Trees to the Emerald Ash Borer, and the goal to replace any invasive plants we have removed, our volunteers have many busy seasons ahead!
 Thankfully, this is some of the most fun and satisfying work we do as land stewards.

 Volunteer Work Day Information